 You may even be lucky enough to take part in some of the weaving activity.
 The handmade textiles are gorgeous and popular with tourists, so see if you can save a few Soles to bring back an authentic souvenir.

 There are a number of routes that will provide a variety of experiences of the area.
-Below we will summarise 5 of the most popular options, none of which require a permit.
+Below we will summarize 5 of the most popular options, none of which require a permit.

 The shortest, easiest and most popular of the alternative trails to Machu Picchu, the pride of South America.
 The route requires 3 days to hike, plus an extra day to visit Machu Picchu.